- Welcome to CS 61B

 Gold Points Boosting

-There are two ways to earn gold points: Attending discussion and completing the ‘stretch’ goals on project 2 and 3.
-Gold points act sort of like extra credit, though the higher your exam scores, the less your gold points will count.
+There are two ways to earn gold points: Attending discussion and completing the ‘stretch’ goals on the projects.
+Gold points act sort of like extra credit, though the lower your exam scores, the more your gold points will count.
 You should only pursue project gold points if you really enjoy the projects, as the amount of credit you’ll earn per hour spent is relatively low compared to other facets of the course (e.g. exam studying).

 If you earn gold points and points on all exams (after taking into account shadowing), then your total score in the course will be boosted by .